A painter from the court of Mehmet II. |

 Despite having been blind for 16 years when the footage was taken, Mann still understands the world in a profoundly visual way.
 Moreover, even when completely blind he reports a visual experience linked to painting:

 You've got to sort of stop people making a quick wrong guess, or do your best to stop them.
-I mean, paradoxically, I think what happens, simply, if you do that is they say "Oh, I see, it's an abstract, yeah, lovely!"
+I mean, paradoxically, I think what happens, simply, if you do that is they say "Oh, I see, it's an abstract, yeah, lovely!"with the later:

 This last quote I lifted from a neuroscientist, Semir Zeki, the self-appointed pioneer of 'neuroaesthetics,' who is greatly excited by this transformation.
 Zeki, says the Guardian, has been angling to put Mann in an fMRI machine, to see if it's his V4 that's responsible for his flashes of color, but Mann is resisting.
 Whether or not that is the case, Sargy Mann's art is still informed by the long period when he was a sighted artist, and he has continued to paint in much the same way.
 Perhaps even he is less of a blind painter -- less at home in his blindness -- than the miniaturists whose skill was in muscle memory, in the hands rather than in the eyes.
 So the question of whether or not blindness has improved his painting is a bit academic: even if you have an opinion, it's hard to separate the effect of blindness from that of age and experience.